HugoJF/twitch-clip-downloader/README.md

-# Twitch Clips Downloader
+# Twitch Clips (and VODs) Downloader

 [![codecov](https://codecov.io/gh/HugoJF/twitch-clip-downloader/branch/master/graph/badge.svg?token=HL0PSDR9AA)](https://codecov.io/gh/HugoJF/twitch-clip-downloader)

 [![workflow](https://img.shields.io/github/workflow/status/HugoJF/twitch-clip-downloader/Run%20tests)](https://github.com/HugoJF/twitch-clip-downloader/actions)

-NodeJS tool to download every clip (and it's metadata) from a Twitch channel
+NodeJS tool to batch download clips and VODs (and it's metadata) from a Twitch channel.

 This tool can PROBABLY download ALL clips from a channel (not only the top 1000).
+At this point in time this tool has been tested on multiple big channels and seems to be able to get all clips ([433k clips from `hasanabi`](https://github.com/HugoJF/twitch-clip-downloader/issues/32#issuecomment-809679661)).

-This is not fully tested but seems to work as expected (tested with summit1g at around 163k clips).
+In order to maximize clip coverage, this tool will not allow Twitch API to report more then [500](https://github.com/HugoJF/twitch-clip-downloader/blob/master/src/lib/configs.ts#L5) clips in a single period.
+Pagination beyond this point is unreliable (caps around 1k clips but varies alot).
+To fix this, periods with more than 500 clips, will be split in [2](https://github.com/HugoJF/twitch-clip-downloader/blob/master/src/lib/utils.ts#L6), and the process will restart until a single period reports less than 500 clips.

 ## Dependencies
   - [NodeJS](https://nodejs.org/en/download/) - used to run this tool;
   - [Python](https://www.python.org/downloads/) - used to run `youtube-dl`;
   - [ffmpeg](https://ffmpeg.org/download.html) - used to transcode VODs from `.ts` to `.mp4`;
   - NPM or Yarn - to install dependencies;
-  - Twitch App Client-ID and Client Secret (explained below) - to access Twitch's API.
+  - Twitch App `Client-ID` and `Client Secret` (explained below) - to access Twitch's API.

 ## How to use